Five reasons life insurance is worth it

 With a policy in place, life insurance could pay out money to your loved ones when you die.
 They might use a payout from a life insurance policy to pay off an outstanding mortgage or cope with regular bills.
 If you have children, a partner or others who depend on you financially (such as an elderly relative), it can help make sure they’re taken care of if you die.

 A life insurance pay out can be useful for loved ones after your death, because it will be a very difficult time, emotionally and financially.
-Having to worry about bills and debts while coping with the loss of a loved one is difficult, and a single amount of money can help to ease financial worries.
+Having to worry about bills and debts while coping with the loss of a loved one is difficult, and a life insurance pay out can help to ease financial worries.

 Also, some policies pay out early on the diagnosis of a terminal illness.
 This would enable you to spend time with loved ones without having the financial worry.